signalfx/splunk-otel-collector/deployments/cloudfoundry/buildpack/README.md

    balancing metrics between them.
 Default: `otelcol`
 - `RLP_GATEWAY_TLS_INSECURE` - Whether to skip TLS verify for the RLP gateway endpoint.
 Default: `false`
 - `UAA_TLS_INSECURE` - Whether to skip TLS verify for the UAA endpoint.
 Default: `false`
+- `SMART_AGENT_VERSION` - Version of the Smart Agent that should be downloaded.
+This is a dependency of the collector's `signalfx` receiver.
+Default: `latest`.
+Example valid value: `v5.19.1`.
+    Note that if left the default value, the latest version will be found and later variable references will be to a valid version number, not simply the word "latest".

 ## Sidecar Configuration